LKonsta/Fiarlima/README.md

 For each unit type there will aslo be roughly 5 to 10 diffrent units which have a cost and amount of figures in that unit and the possibility to get more figures into that unit to make it bigger.

-Link to currently working [Heroku](https://fiarlima-python-demo.herokuapp.com/) version (unfortunately without the data from lists.db).
+Link to currently working [Heroku](https://fiarlima-python-demo.herokuapp.com/) version

-Link to planned [database diagram](../master/documentation/Fiarlima.pdf) and to [use cases](../master/documentation/UseCases.md) .
+Link to planned [database diagram](../master/documentation/Fiarlima.pdf) and to [use cases/aftermath](../master/documentation/UseCases.md) .

-The site checks if the tables are empty when opening army data and if they are it fills them.

-looking in the armydata/models.py file you can see what it is supposed to fill it with.
-[Picture1](../master/documentation/armydata1.png)  [picture2](../master/documentation/armydata2.png)

 How to use [Tutorial](../master/documentation/howdo.md)